jwangjie/SDC-Monte-Carlo-Localization/README.md

     * noisy landmark observations at each timestamp during the car moving

 * Outputs:
-    * The real-time pose estimation of the vehicle: the blue circle (estimated location) with an black arrow (estimated orientation) inside
+    * The real-time pose estimation of the vehicle: the blue circle (estimated location) with a black arrow (estimated orientation) inside

 * Ground truth:
     * The blue car is the ground truth of the pose of the car

 ## Resources
 A good explanation [writing](https://github.com/sohonisaurabh/CarND-Kidnapped-Vehicle-Project) of MCL.
-Note: The sequence of the step 4 (Update step) implementation is not proper.
+Note: The sequence of step 4 (Update step) implementation is not proper.
 Refer to my [code](https://github.com/jwangjie/SDC-Monte-Carlo-Localization/blob/master/src/particle_filter.cpp) comments.